Dynamic equalizer – blending flexible dynamics processing and spectrum equalization in one optimized plugin.

 Download free trial version bundle

-[Parameter saving is disabled]
+[VST/AU; parameter saving disabled]

 Order a full-version registration key file